 The camera pulls back out of the kitchen and we see that Eve has gone all out in decorating for fall:

-I have searched in vain for information about this house.
-It looks like they filmed the movie on site (not on a separate soundstage), but I couldn’t confirm it.
-The production notes do state that it was filmed entirely in California–mostly in Beverly Hills and Pasadena–so I guess that narrows it down.
+It looks like they filmed the movie inside a real house.
+The production notes state that it was filmed entirely in California–mostly in Beverly Hills and Pasadena–so I guess that narrows it down.
 If anyone has any info, fill us in!